JunoLab/atom-julia-client/docs/README.md

 ```

 It's a good idea to keep these up to date by running `Pkg.update()` in Julia and syncing the
 package repos every now and then.
-I also update Atom.jl's dependencies occasionally, so if
-you see errors booting the Julia client you may want to try `Pkg.clone`ing Media, Hiccup,
-MacroTools, Lazy etc.

 Atom will need to be reloaded, either by closing and reopening it or by running the `Window:
 Reload` command.
 At this point, you should find that there are a bunch of new Julia commands